-Namibia Joins 37 Other Countries In Adopting Information And Communications Technology (ICT) Initiative For Remote Monitoring And Evaluation Of Development Projects
+Namibia joins 37 other countries in adopting Information and Communications Technology (ICT) initiative for remote monitoring and evaluation of development projects

-Namibia has become the latest country to adopt cutting-edge technology for development project management, as senior government officials and the African Development Bank ( ) jointly launched the transformative Remote Appraisal, Supervision, Monitoring and Evaluation (RASME) project on Wednesday in Windhoek .
+(MENAFN- News.Africa-Wire) WINDHOEK, Namibia, August 16, 2025/ -- Namibia has become the latest country to adopt cutting-edge technology for development project management, as senior government officials and the African Development Bank () jointly launched the transformative Remote Appraisal, Supervision, Monitoring and Evaluation (RASME) project on Wednesday in Windhoek.

 The RASME initiative marks a major shift in how development projects are monitored and evaluated across Africa.
 It harnesses digital technology to capture real-time project data directly from implementation sites, removing traditional barriers that have long hindered effective oversight.

-Built on the robust Kobo Toolbox platform – an open-source ICT solution developed by the Harvard Humanitarian Initiative – RASME tackles critical challenges in project monitoring, particularly in regions facing security concerns, logistical constraints, or accessibility issues.
+Built on the robust Kobo Toolbox platform–– an open-source ICT solution developed by the Harvard Humanitarian Initiati–e – RASME tackles critical challenges in project monitoring, particularly in regions facing security concerns, logistical constraints, or accessibility issues.
 The platform improves transparency and accountability while streamlining data collection.

 Already operational in 37 African countries, with over 1,880 people trained, the Remote Appraisal, Supervision, Monitoring and Evaluation initiative has generated more than 56,252 data submissions.

-African Development Bank's Corporate IT department spearheads the technical deployment, collaborating closely with the World Bank's GEMS and Kobo Toolbox teams to ensure seamless integration across participating countries.
+African Development Ban’’s Corporate IT department spearheads the technical deployment, collaborating closely with the World B’nk’s GEMS and Kobo Toolbox teams to ensure seamless integration across participating countries.

-Michael Humavindu, Executive Director at Namibia's Ministry of Finance, commended the initiative.
-He said:“AfDB RASME IT solution comes at an opportune time as it uses new information and communication technologies to optimize the collection, analysis, and management of data within the framework of the preparation, evaluation, and supervision of projects funded by the Bank”.
+Michael Humavindu, Executive Director at Na’ibia’s Ministry of Finance, commended the initiative.
+He“said: “AfDB RASME IT solution comes at an opportune time as it uses new information and communication technologies to optimize the collection, analysis, and management of data within the framework of the preparation, evaluation, and supervision of projects funded by”the Bank”.

 Three days of in-person training for the Project Management Units on the African Development Bank-financed project took place from 6 to 8 August 2025.